-Divorces that are ‘by the books’ are easy divorces and can mitigate the how much a divorce costs.
+Divorces that are ‘by the books’ are easy divorces and can mitigate how much a divorce costs.
 Making your divorce more complex will only increase how much it is to get a divorce.
-Some of the ways that divorces in Georgia can become more complex are discussed below.
+Some of the ways that divorce in Georgia can become more complex are discussed below.

 Divorce While Owning A Business

 If you and your spouse own a business together, you may be forced to sell the business, buy them out of their equity of the business, or provide them with cash flow from the business.
 It’s sometimes difficult, depending on the length of the marriage, to determine what property is marital and what property is separate.

 Even business interests can be considered marital if the parties had commingled their personal and corporate finances that it was appropriate to treat the corporate debt as marital property.

 A spouse may also be able to “pierce the corporate veil,” if a spouse attempts to use a corporation to shield assets from a court-ordered property distribution.

 Divorcing with children can be one of the most complex situations affecting the divorce and there’s lots of things to consider.
 Some questions to ask yourself if you’re considering a divorce are:

 - Are the children more attached to one parent over the other?

 - Whether your kids have recently experienced other losses.

 - How well can the parents cope with getting a divorce?